Intel Wins Massive Patent Case, Avoiding Huge Damages

 The two patents in question were previously owned by NXP Semiconductors until 2019, but are now held by VLSI.
 In the case, Case No. 6:21-cv-299, VLSI Technology LLC V. Intel Corporation, the plaintiff asked the jury to demand Intel provide $3 billion dollars in damages.

-The two patents, known as the '522 patent and the '187 patent, focused on Intel Speed Shift technology, which allows processors to determine frequency and voltage to allow for the best possible performance.
+The two patents, known as the '522 patent and the '187 patent, were being used to target Intel's Speed Shift technology, which allows processors to determine frequency and voltage to allow for the best possible performance.

 "Intel is pleased that the jury rejected VLSI’s meritless claims that Intel’s cutting-edge processors infringe expired patents on MP3 player technology," an Intel spokesperson told Tom's Hardware.
 "VLSI is a shell company created by Fortress, a Softbank-owned hedge fund, for the sole purposing of extracting billions from innovators like Intel."
 The statement also highlighted the company's 50,000 U.S. jobs and pushed for patent reform to prevent "litigation investors" from harming American businesses.